classiebit/eventmie-pro-docs/resources/docs/1.7/fullyloaded/introduction.md

 # Introduction

 Eventmie Pro FullyLoaded is an advanced custom version of Eventmie Pro.
-It has a lot of advanced features that can help you more in running your events business.
+It has all the features of Eventmie Pro **plus** a lot of advanced features that can help you more in running your events business.

 <br>